Albert Luthuli: Chief of Groutville

 In 1933, Luthuli was asked to succeed his uncle, Martin, as chief of the Umvoti River Reserve.
 He took two years to make his decision.
-His salary at Adams College was enough to send home to support his family, and if he accepted the chieftainship, he would earn less than one-fifth of his current salary.
-Furthermore, to give up a job at Adams College, which served Africans all over South Africa, to become a chief appeared to be a move from a multiethnic experience to a more insular existence.
-Luthuli chose the option of chieftainship and claimed that money, fame, and power were not his goals.
-He was elected Chief in 1935 and moved to Groutville at the end of the year.
-He commenced his duties on January 1936 and would continue until he was deposed by the South African government in 1952.
+His salary as a teacher was enough for him to send money home to support his family, but if he accepted the chieftainship he would earn less than one-fifth of his current salary.
+Furthermore, leaving a job at Adams College, where he worked with people of different ethnicities from all over South Africa, to become a Zulu chief appeared to be a move towards a more insular way of life.
+Luthuli opted for the role of chief and said he was not motivated by a desire for wealth, fame, or power.
+At the end of 1935, he was elected as chief and relocated to Groutville.
+He commenced his duties in January 1936 and continued in the role until he was deposed by the South African government in 1952.

-Some chiefs used their government backing to act as tyrants while enriching themselves and their families, which was commonly done by accepting bribes or charging dubious fees.
-Luthuli chose to govern with an inclusive democratic stance, which he believed Zulu traditional governance to be based upon.
-He believed a chief should remain responsive to the desires of their people.
+Some chiefs abused their power and used their close relationship with the government to act as dictators.
+They increased their wealth by claiming ownership of land that was not rightfully theirs, charged excessive fees for services, and accepted bribes to resolve disputes.
+Despite his reduced salary as a chief, Luthuli rejected corrupt practices.
+He embraced the concept of Ubuntu, which emphasized the humanity of all people, and governed with an inclusive and democratic approach.
+He believed that traditional Zulu governance was inherently democratic, with chiefs obligated to respond to the needs of their people.
 Luthuli was seen as a chief of his people: one community member remembered Luthuli as a "man of the people who had a very strong influence over the community.
 He was a people's chief."
-Luthuli frequently included women in his democratic consultations and facilitated their economic participation by ignoring the government prohibitions on their operation of shebeens.
+Luthuli involved women, who were considered socially inferior, in the decision-making process of his leadership.
+He also improved their economic status by allowing them to engage in activities such as beer brewing and running unlicensed bars, despite a government prohibition on these practices.

-The position of Africans in the reserves continued to regress as a result of the laws passed that controlled their social mobility.
+The position of Africans in the reserves continued to regress as a result of laws passed that controlled their social mobility.
 The Hertzog Bills were introduced a year after Luthuli was elected chief and were instrumental in the restriction and control of Africans.
-The first of these bills, the Native Representation Bill, removed Africans from the voters' roll in the Cape and created the Natives' Representation Council (NRC).
-The second of these bills, the Natives Land and Trust Bill, limited the land that could be occupied by the 12 million Africans to 13 per cent, while the remaining 87 mainly went to the white population of just under 3 million in 1936.
-Lack of land and poor agricultural technology negatively affected the people of Groutville, and the government's policies continued to create a shortage of land, education, and money, which stunted the potential achievements of the people.
-Luthuli viewed the conditions of Groutville as a microcosm that affected all Africans in South Africa.
+The first bill, the Natives Representation Bill, removed Africans from the voters' roll in the Cape and created the Natives Representative Council (NRC).
+The second bill, the Natives Land and Trust Bill, restricted the land available to the African population of 12 million to less than 13 per cent.
+The remaining 87 per cent of land in South Africa was primarily reserved for the white population of approximately 3 million in 1936.
+Limited access to land and poor agricultural technology negatively affected the people of Groutville, and the government's policies led to a shortage of land, education, and job opportunities, which limited the potential achievements of the population.
+Luthuli viewed the conditions of Groutville as a microcosm that affected all black people in South Africa.